These cookies cannot be disabled. They are essential for core functionality in ebrd.com to ensure a seamless and secure experience.

 To help SMEs and midcaps across the Baltics states access the finance they need to grow, the EBRD has focused on three core priorities in developing the region’s capital markets:

-To put the MoU into practice, the EBRD helped create a pan Baltic steering committee bringing together the national authorities and the EC.
+To put the MoU into practice, the EBRD helped create a pan‑Baltic steering committee, bringing together the national authorities and the European Commission.
 Working jointly, they have reviewed laws across the region and aligned national frameworks with EU standards.
-This led to the adoption of a aligned covered bond legislation in Estonia in 2019, Latvia in 2021 and Lithuania in 2022.
+This led to the adoption of aligned covered bond legislation in Estonia in 2019, Latvia in 2021 and Lithuania in 2022.
 Lithuania also introduced a framework for securitisation, which was further supported by EBRD technical assistance to national development bank ILTE to help it build the skills and systems needed to launch the Baltic states’ first true-sale public securitisation in 2025.

 Alongside policy dialogue to foster the legal, institutional and market foundations for capital market development and integration, the EBRD has used financing to help develop and demonstrate the feasibility of new capital market instruments.
-This resulted in Baltic companies and other entities making more than €2.4 billion of bond issuances with EBRD participation in 2025 alone, marking a significant boost in their access to nonbank sources of financing.
+This resulted in Baltic companies and other entities issuing more than €2.4 billion in bonds with EBRD participation in 2025 alone, marking a significant boost in their access to non-bank sources of financing.

-Access to nonbank financing has also been advanced through EBRD support for corporate debt issuances, including an investment framework of up to €75 million to help develop the pan Baltic market for commercial paper – short-term, unsecured debt that companies issue to cover liquidity or working capital needs.
-Successes have included four transactions with Lithuanian retailer Maxima Grupė, including a €40 million debut bond issuance that was the biggest ever bond issuance on the local market by a private-sector company from the Baltic states at the time.
+Access to non-bank financing has also been advanced thanks to EBRD support for corporate debt issuance, including an investment framework of up to €75 million to help develop the pan‑Baltic market for commercial paper – short-term, unsecured debt that companies issue to cover liquidity or working-capital needs.
+Other successes have included four transactions with Lithuanian retailer Maxima Grupė, including a €40 million debut bond issue that was the biggest ever bond issued on the local market by a private-sector company from the Baltic states at the time.

-Estonian Luminor Bank also made its first covered bond issuance, with EBRD participation, as the Bank followed up its support for new legislation by helping demonstrate the new product’s viability.
-The pan-Baltic covered bonds issued by Luminor Bank feature assets from all three countries in their cover pool and were listed on the Irish stock exchange and saw strong take up by private investors, illustrating confidence in the product.
-The EBRD was the sole international financial institution involved.
+Estonian Luminor Bank also undertook its first covered bond issue with EBRD participation, as the Bank followed up on its support for new legislation by helping to demonstrate the new product’s viability.
+The pan-Baltic covered bonds feature assets from all three countries in their cover pool.
+Listed on the Irish stock exchange, they saw strong take‑up by private investors, illustrating confidence in the product.

 Attracting international investors

-To enhance the investment climate in the Baltic states, the EBRD has supported Latvia and Estonia with reforms to align their legislation with international standards.
-The changes to rules related to close-out netting and financial collateral – which Lithuania had already implemented – have reduced risks around counterparty credit and boosted capital market activity in the region.
+To enhance the investment climate in the Baltic states, the EBRD supported Latvia and Estonia with reforms to align their legislation with international standards.
+The rule changes related to close-out netting and financial collateral (which Lithuania had already implemented), and reduced risks associated with counterparty credit and boosted capital market activity in the region.

-The Bank has also helped raise the profile of all three Baltic states among international investors by advocating for the development of the MSCI Baltic States Index.
-Launched in 2023, it consolidates the Estonian, Latvian, and Lithuanian markets into a single regional index and aligns with market integration efforts, supporting deeper cross border capital flows.
+The Bank also helped to raise the profile of all three Baltic states among international investors by advocating for the development of the MSCI Baltic States Index.
+Launched in 2023, it consolidates the Estonian, Latvian, and Lithuanian markets into a single regional index and aligns with market integration efforts, supporting deeper cross‑border capital flows.

 Systemic change